braid-org/braidjs/readme.md

     relevant code in other people's projects directly.
 Everything in this repo is versioned together!

-Npm still works fine.
-Just put a `package.json` to your project folder, `cd` to it, and run `npm publish`.

 ### Interoperating Projects

 Add yours today!